SecureWorks (NASDAQ:SCWX) Issues FY 2023 Earnings Guidance

 Insider Activity

-In other news, major shareholder Neil Gagnon purchased 6,185 shares of SecureWorks stock in a transaction dated Wednesday, June 29th.
-The shares were purchased at an average price of $10.87 per share, with a total value of $67,230.95.
-Following the transaction, the insider now owns 365,379 shares in the company, valued at $3,971,669.73.
-The purchase was disclosed in a document filed with the SEC, which is available through this link.
-Insiders bought a total of 50,170 shares of company stock valued at $557,342 in the last 90 days.
-Company insiders own 85.30% of the company’s stock.
+In other SecureWorks news, major shareholder Neil Gagnon acquired 15,000 shares of the stock in a transaction dated Friday, July 1st.
+The shares were bought at an average cost of $11.00 per share, for a total transaction of $165,000.00.
+Following the completion of the acquisition, the insider now directly owns 384,620 shares of the company’s stock, valued at $4,230,820.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+85.30% of the stock is owned by corporate insiders.

-Several hedge funds have recently bought and sold shares of SCWX.
-Renaissance Technologies LLC increased its stake in SecureWorks by 282.8% during the first quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Renaissance Technologies LLC boosted its position in SecureWorks by 282.8% during the first quarter.
 Renaissance Technologies LLC now owns 122,640 shares of the technology company’s stock worth $1,625,000 after purchasing an additional 90,600 shares during the period.
-Millennium Management LLC lifted its holdings in SecureWorks by 31.3% during the 2nd quarter.
-Millennium Management LLC now owns 172,148 shares of the technology company’s stock worth $1,870,000 after buying an additional 41,035 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its position in SecureWorks by 44.8% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 113,319 shares of the technology company’s stock valued at $1,501,000 after buying an additional 35,048 shares during the period.
-Goldman Sachs Group Inc. acquired a new position in shares of SecureWorks in the second quarter worth $348,000.
-Finally, JPMorgan Chase & Co. raised its stake in shares of SecureWorks by 22.9% in the first quarter.
-JPMorgan Chase & Co. now owns 154,422 shares of the technology company’s stock valued at $2,045,000 after acquiring an additional 28,737 shares in the last quarter.
-Hedge funds and other institutional investors own 10.73% of the company’s stock.
+Millennium Management LLC boosted its position in SecureWorks by 31.3% during the second quarter.
+Millennium Management LLC now owns 172,148 shares of the technology company’s stock worth $1,870,000 after purchasing an additional 41,035 shares during the period.
+Dimensional Fund Advisors LP boosted its position in SecureWorks by 44.8% during the first quarter.
+Dimensional Fund Advisors LP now owns 113,319 shares of the technology company’s stock worth $1,501,000 after purchasing an additional 35,048 shares during the period.
+Goldman Sachs Group Inc. bought a new position in SecureWorks during the second quarter worth $348,000.
+Finally, JPMorgan Chase & Co. boosted its position in SecureWorks by 22.9% during the first quarter.
+JPMorgan Chase & Co. now owns 154,422 shares of the technology company’s stock worth $2,045,000 after purchasing an additional 28,737 shares during the period.
+10.73% of the stock is owned by institutional investors.

 SecureWorks Corp., through its subsidiaries, provides technology-driven information security solutions for protecting its customers in the United States and internationally.
 The company's solutions include software-as-a-service solutions, managed security services, and professional services, including incident response and security risk consulting services.